juliapampus/DataspaceConnector/docs/pages/introduction.md

 # Introduction
 {: .fs-9 }

 New to IDS?
-Get a short introduction and information about the reference architecture model at a glance.
+Get a short introduction and some information about the reference architecture model at a glance.
 {: .fs-6 .fw-300 }

 ---